 The maximum course load allowed for a graduate student in the fall and spring semesters is 15 credit hours.
 The maximum course load for a graduate student in summer semesters is 12 credit hours.
 Each summer is divided into two five-week sessions, with some courses meeting the whole summer.
 The 12-hour limit is for any combination of summer courses.
-Most LBJ students take 12 credit hours per semester-you should consult your Graduate Advisor if you plan on exceeding that number.
+Most LBJ students take 12 credit hours per semester-students should consult their Graduate Advisor if they plan on exceeding that number.
 Enrolling in more than 15 credit hours in any given semester requires a petition letter to the Office of Graduate Studies (OGS) from the Graduate Advisor.
-You should remember to leave enough time in your schedule for extra-curricular learning: attending talks and lectures, working with research centers, and participating in social and networking activities.
+Students should remember to leave enough time in their schedules for extra-curricular learning: attending talks and lectures, working with research centers, and participating in social and networking activities.

-3.1.5 OSAA Registers Students for the Following Courses
+3.1.5 Automatic Registration for Certain Courses by OSAA